 Not only should you strive for consistency, but you should think hard about what you want that tone to be.
 What type of team do you want to lead?

-Tone at the top starts and ends with you.
+To lead by example starts and ends with you.

 Maybe don’t rip it, smash it or kill it.